AggroBird/propane/LANGUAGE.md

 # Propane Intermediate Language Specifications

-The following documents defines the Propane language standard.
-For custom implementations, these rules can serve as a guideline.
-The experimental Propane toolchain follows these rules strictly.
+The following documents defines the Propane language standard as implemented by the standard Propane toolchain.

 :warning: **This document is incomplete, and will continue to undergo changes.**

 ## Types

 Propane is a strongly typed language.
+Because Propane is designed to be translatable to C, the language shares many similarities to the C standard.

 ### Base types

-The Propane language provides the same basic arithmetic types as C. Implementations of Propane should guarantee the following types exist with the following sizes:
+The Propane language guarantees the following types exist with the following sizes:

 ```
 byte     signed 8 bit integer